skip to main content

 Donate Appreciated Assets

 For high-net-worth taxpayers, managing capital gains adds significant tax-efficiency to the portfolio.
 We often utilize tax-loss harvesting when markets are volatile and strategic gain harvesting in low-income years.
+Stock markets have also performed very well in the last 10–15-year period, leaving many with large, unrealized capital gains in their portfolio.
 For the charitably inclined, using low basis, long-term capital gain positions to donate also adds tax-efficiency.
-Appreciated assets can be viewed as charitable currency since asset donations allow for a current year income tax deduction at fair market value and will not trigger a capital gain on the disposition of the asset.
-So, that stock that a client paid $10k for and is now worth $100k?
-It can be donated to charity and they will receive a charitable income tax deduction of $100k and avoid paying capital gains tax on the $90k gain since the tax-exempt charity will sell the position.
+Appreciated assets can be viewed as charitable currency since asset donations allow for both a current year income tax deduction at fair market value of the asset donated and avoid triggering a capital gain on the disposition of the asset.
+So, the stock that you bought for $10,000 and is now worth $100,000?
+It can be donated to charity, you will receive a charitable income tax deduction subject to the potential OBBBA limitations mentioned above, and you’ll avoid paying capital gains tax on the $90,000 of gain since the tax-exempt charity will sell the position.

-Most charities can receive direct donations of securities or other appreciated assets and donations of appreciated assets to public charities are limited to 30% of AGI with a 5-year carryforward.
-And, if the asset is one that a client would like to continue to own, there is no preclusion from purchasing it back with cash (cash that would have otherwise been used to make the charitable gift) which will reset the cost basis to current market value.
-When using appreciated securities, it is important to make sure that the asset donated is a long-term capital gain holding (i.e., it has been owned for one year or more), as short-term capital gain positions have their deduction limited to cost basis and not current market value.
+Most charities can receive direct donations of securities or other appreciated assets.
+Donations of appreciated assets to public charities are limited to 30% of AGI with a 5-year carryforward.
+And, if the asset is one that you would like to continue to own, there is no preclusion from purchasing it back with cash (cash that would have otherwise been used to make the charitable gift) which will reset the cost basis to current market value.
+When using appreciated securities, it’s important to make sure that the asset donated is a long-term capital gain holding (i.e., it has been owned for one year or more), as short-term capital gain positions have their deduction limited to lesser of cost basis or current market value.

-What if someone would like a tax deduction this year, but they do not want to give all the funds to the charities they plan to support right now?
+What if you would like a tax deduction this year, but do not want to give all the funds to the charities you plan to support right now?
 The donor advised fund (DAF) provides a simple solution.
 A DAF is a charitable investment account that is itself a public 501(c)(3) charity.
-DAFs have modest initial funding requirements (Fidelity’s DAF has no initial minimums, Schwab’s a $5,000 initial minimum) and can be funded with cash, appreciated assets, collectibles, or other investments (real estate/illiquid investments).
-Funds are donated into one’s own designated account within the DAF that can have their name attached to it or remain anonymous.
+DAFs have modest initial funding requirements (Fidelity and Schwab DAFs have no initial minimums) and can be funded with cash, appreciated assets, collectibles, or other investments (real estate/illiquid investments).
+Funds are donated into your own designated account within the DAF that can have your name attached to it or remain anonymous.

-The donation is complete and tax deduction received once the funds are inside the DAF, and since the DAF is a public charity, assets can then be sold inside the DAF account with no tax consequence.
+The donation is complete and the tax deduction is received once the funds are inside the DAF.
+As a public charity itself, assets can be sold inside the DAF with no tax consequence.
 While the donation is irrevocable, the donor will have the ability to 1) direct investment of the funds, tax-free, inside their DAF account, and 2) nominate other public charities to receive grants from their DAF account.
-Grants are then sent out by check from the DAF to the end-charity.
+Grants are then sent out by check from the DAF to the end charity.
 The is no legal deadline to send funds out of a DAF; however, many DAF sponsors require at least a $50 grant to a public charity every three years.

-Given the TCJA’s limitation on itemized deductions discussed above, “bunching” gifts often makes sense.
+Given the OBBBA’s limitation on itemized charitable deductions discussed above, “bunching” gifts often makes sense.
 This technique involves making multiple years’ worth of charitable gifts into the DAF to take a deduction in the current year and then spreading out grants to end-charities over time.
-Then in the following year(s), the taxpayer takes a standard deduction before bunching to itemize again in a future year.
+Then in the following year(s), the taxpayer takes a standard deduction before again making a larger charitable donation to the DAF and itemizing deductions again in a future year.

 Make Qualified Charitable Distributions from Traditional IRA Accounts

 A qualified charitable distribution (QCD) is a donation from a Traditional IRA to a qualified charity.
-While required minimum distributions (RMDs) of Traditional IRA funds are not mandated until age 73, IRS rules allow for those 70½ or older to donate up to $100k ($200k for a couple) directly to public charities without taking the distribution as taxable income.
-Itemizing deductions is not necessary to take advantage of a QCD and one does not have to be of RMD age – 70½ is the magic age.
-If taking RMDs, the QCD can reduce the amount that must be taken in as taxable income (e.g., a 2023 RMD is $200k and a $100k QCD is made, so tax is only paid on $100K).
-In addition, under the recently enacted Secure Act 2.0, the annual QCD of $100k is scheduled to be indexed for inflation going forward.
+While required minimum distributions (RMDs) of Traditional IRA funds are not mandated until age 73 (75 for those born after 1960), IRS rules allow for those 70½ or older to donate up to $111,000 from their pre-tax IRA directly to public charities without taking the distribution as taxable income.
+Itemizing deductions is not necessary to take advantage of a QCD (so the OBBBA limitations don’t apply), and one does not have to be past their RMD age – 70½ is the magic age.
+If you must take an RMD, the QCD can reduce the amount that must be taken in as taxable income (e.g., a 2026 RMD is $200,000 and a $111,000 QCD is made, so the QCD skips you entirely for income tax purposes and you only take in and pay tax on $89,000).
+The QCD limit is per taxpayer, meaning a married couple where each has an IRA can make QCDs up to the annual limit and can be adjusted annually for inflation.
 One important note is that QCDs must go directly to end-charities and cannot be made to a DAF or private foundation.

 Other Charitable Gifting Methods